apostolikas/FROMAGe-Prompting-Strategies/blogpost.md

 ## Image Retrieval from Text

 In this task, we used the Flickr-8k dataset, by giving the model the caption as input and asking it to retrieve a similar image from the CC3M dataset.
 Moreover, for this experiment, we augmented the text input by expanding the caption.
-This was done by prompting the GPT-3 model asking it to provide more information about each caption.
+This was done by prompting the GPT-3.5 model and asking it to provide more information about each caption.
 Specifically, we asked it to add more descriptive words (query expansion).
 Our goal was to check whether the augmented text input will make the model retrieve a better image than the one retrieved by the original caption.
 The following figure explains the aforementioned procedure.

 <p align="center">
   <img src="images_report/Text_augmentation_of_prompt.png" width="700"/>
 </p>

-As an evaluation metric, cosine-similarity was used to compare the visual embeddings of the retrieved image using the original caption and the target image.
-The same was applied for the retrieved image using the augmented caption.
+As an evaluation metric, cosine similarity was used to compare the visual embeddings of the retrieved image using the original caption and the target image.
+The same was applied to the retrieved image using the augmented caption.
 The final step was to compare whether the cosine similarity was higher with the augmented caption or not.
 The visual embeddings were obtained by using the CLIP component of the FROMAGe model.
-The cosine-similarity displayed below is the average for all the samples seen by the model.
+The cosine similarity displayed below is the average for all the samples seen by the model.

 <div align="center">